 The ESC also manages the IAS Mentorship Program and hosts an event for emerging scholars at the College Art Association (CAA) annual conference each year.
 In 2021, the ESC initiated a new, ongoing series of virtual open forum discussions centered around antiracism and intersectionality in Italian art history.
 These events are open to all IAS members, but are focused on conversations benefitting early career scholars.
 Look out for updates on the ESC’s forthcoming in-person CAA event and additional virtual events in our antiracism and intersectionality series!

 We welcome any questions or comments and look forward to working with you all as we develop our community.
 If you are interested in being part of the committee, please reach out!

-For more information, contact Rebecca Howard, ESC chair.
+For more information, contact Linda Mueller, Interim ESC chair.

 Are you on Facebook?
 Join our Facebook group.

 Chair: Linda Mueller (2024); Members: Jillianne Laceste (2025), Megan Reddicks Pignataro (2025), and Christina Lamb Chakalova (2026).

 Members of the Italian Art Society are eligible for our mentorship program.
 The Emerging Scholars Committee manages the program to enable emerging scholars to discuss their work and professional development with more advanced colleagues.
 Students and scholars of all levels are encouraged to apply (as either mentors or mentees).
 Please complete the linked form.
 Contact email@example.com with any questions.